 I love that each tour is completely unique and creative, and of course I love the development of the tours, the site inspections to top vineyards restaurants and luxury hotels.
 It´s rewarding and fun!

 What should our readers look for when deciding on a wine tour?

 Legitimate tour operators or agencies to begin as there are a lot of sketchy cowboys out there; licensed and insured professional chauffeurs; and customer references.
+I personally refer Kelowna Wine Tours for an exceptional wine tasting experience.
 We are always very happy to provide these as people need to be reassured and feel secure before parting with their hard earned cash to a company abroad.